tdhillon113/tdhillon113/README.md

   - AI & Machine Learning
   - Cybersecurity

-I have build reliable, user-centered web applications and practical machine learning solutions.
+I have built reliable, user-centered web applications and practical machine learning solutions.
 Currently, I am studying Computer Science & Cybersecurity at Hofstra University.
 I have made my attempt, based of my education and hands on experience, to apply strong fundamentals (data structures, systems, algorithms, discrete math) with hands-on experience in full-stack development, cloud-hosted realtime systems, and ML model deployment.
 I hope to continue to grow, develop, and adapt to the new ideas that my field has to offer!

 > - Currently seeking internships & collaborations in software engineering, AI/ML, or Cybersecurity
 > - I am hoping to expand my horizons to look for more areas of interests and learn more about the niches of the tech industry